 Table 5.09.03.02-1.
-Dimensional and Site Standards Table 5.05.02-1.
 Dimensional and Site Standards Standard Method Alternative Method Lot Requirements 1 Size One (1) acre minimum, excluding major floodplains.
-No minimum Yai rd Requirement ts 2 Adjacent to Roads Buildings, Outdoor Storage, Refuse Collection, Loading area: 35 feet (minimum) Parking: 25 feet (minimum) Section 5.09.05.10 3 Adjacent to Agricultural & Residential Buildings, Outdoor Storage, Refuse Collection, Loading area: 50 feet (minimum) Parking: 35 feet (minimum) Section 5.09.05.10 4 Adjacent to Non-Other Residential Districts Buildings, Parking, Outdoor Storage, Refuse Collection, Loading area: 15 feet (minimum) Section 5.09.05.10
+No minimum Yaı d Requirement es 2 Adjacent to Roads Buildings, Outdoor Storage, Refuse Collection, Loading area: 35 feet (minimum) Parking: 25 feet (minimum) Section 5.09.05.10 3 Adjacent to Agricultural & Residential 1 Buildings, Outdoor Storage, Refuse Collection, Loading area: 50 feet (minimum) Parking: 35 feet (minimum) Section 5.09.05.10 4 Adjacent to Non-Other Residential Districts Buildings, Parking, Outdoor Storage, Refuse Collection, Loading area: 15 feet (minimum) Section 5.09.05.10 5 Between Buildings On adjacent lots: 30 feet(minimum)Interior to the lot: 25 feet (minimum) Not applicable

 Table 5.09.03.02-1.
-Dimensional and Site Standards Standard Method Alternative Method t Requirements 3 Between Buildings On adjacent lots: 30 feet(minimum) Interior to the lot: 25 feet (minimum) Not applicable ilding Requiren nents Building Height 60 feet (maximum), or 100 feet (maximum) if setback from streets or lot lines that do not constitute boundaries of districts with lower maximum height restrictions, a distance of at least 1 foot for each 1 foot of height that it exceeds the 60 foot limit.
+Dimensional and Site Standards Standard Method Alternative Method Lot Requirements Bui ilding Requiren nents 6 Building Height 60 feet (maximum), or 100 feet (maximum) if setback from streets or lot lines that do not constitute boundaries of districts with lower maximum height restrictions, a distance of at least 1 foot for each 1 foot of height that it exceeds the 60 foot limit.
 Average Minimum Height - All buildings within the proposed development must have an average height of at least 2 stories.
 Buildings that are adjacent to a Major Street Zone must have an average height of at least 4 stories (Section 5.09.05.10).
-Maximum Height is limited by the applicable FAR (see below).
-Floor Area Ratio 0.6 maximum Minimum 0.4 to maximum 0.6 subject to Section 5.09.03.02.B.
+2 Maximum Height is limited by the applicable FAR (see below).
+7 Floor Area Ratio 0.6 maximum - Minimum 0.4 to maximum 0.6 subject to Section 5.09.03.02.B.
 The minimum FAR does not apply to Flex Development.
-Increases in FAR up to 1.0 are permitted by applying the Incentive Elements in Section 5.09.05.03. t Coverage Lot Coverage (for the lot or development site) 0.6 maximum Between Buildings ilding Requirer Building Height Floor Area Ratio Coverage (for the lot or development Standard Method Standard Method Requirements Between Buildings On adjacent lots: 30 feet(minimum) Interior to the lot: 25 feet (minimum) Interior to the lot: 25 feet (minimum) Iding Requirements 60 feet (maximum), or 100 feet (maximum) if setback from streets or lot lines that do not constitute boundaries of districts with lower maximum height restrictions, a distance of at least 1 foot for each 1 foot of height that it exceeds the 60 foot limit.
-Floor Area Ratio 0.6 maximum Lot Coverage (for the lot or development 0.6 maximum Lot Coverage 0.6 maximum Lot Coverage 0.6 maximum Coverage 0.6 maximum
+Increases in FAR up to 1.0 are permitted by applying the Incentive Elements in Section 5.09.05.03.
+Lot Coverage 8 Lot Coverage (for the lot or development site) 0.6 maximum